Snaacky/thewiki/docs/tutorials/torrent.md

 # Torrent

+==- What is a .torrent file?
+A `.torrent` file is a file that BitTorrent and other peer-to-peer (P2P) file-sharing programs use to download content, such as videos, music, games, or documents, over the Internet.
+It contains metadata that describes the to-be-downloaded content and tells BitTorrent where to download the content from.
+For example, `.torrent` files specify the name, file size, and folder structure of to-be-downloaded content.
+===

 Before you make a torrent, there are a few things to keep in mind:

+- Newer clients and tools allow you to make three types of `.torrent` files which are `v1`, `Hybrid` and `v2`.
+Always use `v1` when making torrents because none of the public or private trackers currently support `Hybrid` or `v2` as these are [relatively new](https://blog.libtorrent.org/2020/09/bittorrent-v2/).
 - Do not make a torrent of a directory containing a single file, instead make a torrent of the file itself.
-- Hybrid and V2 torrents are not supported on Nyaa and most other trackers.
+- When making a torrent file, you'll have to select a "piece" size in which your data is sliced up so you can get small amounts of verifiable data from several peers at a time.
-- Smaller pieces make for more protocol overhead, bigger torrent files, longer hashing times and possibly higher load on the CPU and HDD.
+- Too small pieces make for more protocol overhead, bigger torrent files, longer hashing times and possibly higher load on the CPU and HDD.
+- Too large pieces can slow down piece distribution.
 - Older torrent clients do not support 16MiB+ piece sizes.
 When using 16MiB pieces, torrent size limits are only a concern above ~5TB.
 - Most clients automatically pick too small piece sizes, except dottorrent-gui which aims for a reasonable 1000-1500 pieces.
 - You can target ~1000 pieces with 16MiB being the upper limit.
 Here's a reference: